bmlt-enabled/yap/docs/docs/helpline/hidden-service-bodies.md

----
-title: Using Hidden Service Bodies For Helpline Lookups
+# Using Hidden Service Bodies For Helpline Lookups
-sidebar_position: 8
----

 ---

 It is possible to create a service body with an unpublished group in order create additional routing for service bodies that may not exist in a given root server.